 Below is a brief Q & A to help you learn a little more about the event:

 When will registration open for COMMUN?
-Registration will open in mid January.
+Registration has closed.

 Is this a middle or high school conference?
 This conference is open to middle school students in grades 6-8.